FortniteFevers/Profile-Athena-Generator/README.md

 ### This profile athena generrator features:
-- Item variants
+- Get every single cosmetic (with variants) in a profile_athena file
-- Get all cosmetics
+- Get all cosmetics (with new variants)
 - Get cosmetics from specific update
 - Get cosmetics from specific dynamic pak